IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 * Spell out 'zero' and 'one'; use digits otherwise.
 * Use commas in numbers of 4 or more digits.
 * Use dollar sign.
 Only use decimals if there are cents (not ".00").
+* Fractions are preferred over decimals and should be written as 1/2, 1/4, 1/3.
+If they start a sentence, they should be spelled out:

+  * One-third of the group have multiple convictions
+  * In the group, 1/3 have multiple convictions

+* If in doubt, follow the AP style guide.

 Phone number format
 ======================

 (xxx) xxx-xxxx

+Phone numbers can also be hyperlinked.
+The correct way to link a phone number is <a href="tel:555-555-5555">(555) 555-5555</a>

 Dates
 ========